ACCESS-NRI/access-om3-configs/panantarctic_instructions.md

 # Instructions to generate pan-Antarctic regional domain from global ACCESS-OM3 Configuration

+Contents:

+1. Make 25km panan from 25km OM3 and add boundary conditions
+2. Convert to 8km panan using GEBCO bathy
+3. Use Charrassin bathy instead
+4. Use new parameters

+# 1. Make 25km panan from 25km OM3 and add boundary conditions

 These instructions were used by Claire and Helen to make a 25km pan-An regional config.
 There are no open boundary conditions yet.
 We start with a global domain, truncate it, and then change configuration files as required.
 This is a work in progress!!

 First, we load modules so that we can use `payu`: